 Q. Does the Gilman Scholarship support students of diverse ethnic backgrounds?

 A. Yes, the Gilman Scholarship Program strongly encourages students of diverse ethnic backgrounds to apply for the Gilman Scholarship.
 These students are traditionally underrepresented in U.S. education abroad numbers and this program aims to increase the diversity of Gilman Scholarship recipients by first increasing the diversity of Gilman Scholarship applicants.
-In the first ten years the Gilman Scholarship has provided funding for education abroad to 15% of Gilman Scholarship recipients who identified their ethnicity as African-American.
+In the first ten years the Gilman Program has provided funding for education abroad to 15% of Gilman Scholarship recipients who identified their ethnicity as African-American.
 Nationally, as reported by Open Doors, only 4% of students who studied abroad in this ten year time period were African-American.
-However, students and advisors should be sure to note that the ethnicity question in the Gilman Scholarship application is optional and only used for statistical purposes.
-The selection panels are not provided with a student's response to this question.
-Thus, the only way a selection panelist would know the ethnicity of a student is if the student chooses to self-disclose this within their Statement of Purpose or Follow-on Service Project proposal.
+Students and advisors should note that the ethnicity question in the Gilman Scholarship application is optional and only used for statistical purposes.
+The selection panelists are not provided with a student's response to this question.
+The only way a selection panelist would know the ethnicity of a student is if the student chooses to self-disclose this within their Statement of Purpose or Follow-on Service Project proposal.
 For more information on the breakdown of Gilman Scholarship applicants and recipients please access the About the Program - Statistics page on the Gilman website.